GeekoIsaGeek/cite-it-front/README.md

 # Epic Movie Quotes

 This is a client-side app for "Epic Movie Quotes" project.
+The app consists of couple of modals and 4 main pages including: Home, News Feed, Movies, and Edit Profile.
+Modals and several other UI components of the app are animated.

 ### Table of Contents